 EVICTION MORATORIUM CONTINUES – WHAT IT MEANS FOR RENTERS

-On Wednesday, January 20th, 2021, the CDC eviction moratorium halting evictions was extended through at least March 31st, 2021.
+The CDC eviction moratorium halting evictions was extended through at least June 30, 2021.
 This blog post will explain what the eviction moratorium means for tenants.
 You can view the full official CDC media statement here.

 Any action that causes the removal of a covered tenant is defined as an eviction under the moratorium except if the residential property is foreclosed on.
 This includes legal attempts to evict a tenant, such as filing an eviction, and illegal attempts to evict a tenant, such as locking out a tenant or shutting off utilities.

 The eviction moratorium provides only 5 circumstances when a landlord may evict a covered tenant.
 A landlord may remove a covered tenant who is:

 - Engaging in criminal activity on the premises

 - Threatening the health and safety of other residents